factana/fogwing-simulator-for-raspberry-python/fw-iothub-sample-message/README.md

 # *Fogwing IoT Simulator Program for Raspberry Pi with sample message*

-This directory provides two Python file that reads the data from DHT11 sensor and sends to Fogwing IoTHub.
+This directory provides two Python file that sends sample message to Fogwing IoTHub.

 **Note that these SDKs are currently in preview and are subject to change.**